sonic-net/sonic-mgmt/docs/testplan/MACsec-test-plan.md

 3. We can decapsulate all MACsec packets by the SAK in the activated APP DB.
 Because the operation of decapsulation needs to take a long time which may cause we miss the expected packet, we collect all packets for 10 seconds firstly and decapsulate them one by one until the expected packet appearance.

 #### VM to VM

+This test is to verify a packet can be correctly forwarded between controlled nodes and uncontrolled nodes.

 In the following statement, we assume we send packet from VM(0) to VM(1).
 But in the real test, we will test all directions from VM(x) to VM(non-x)